August 13, 2019

-New students will be evacuated from Elliott Hall of Music during each of two sessions – at approximately 10 a.m. and noon Friday (Aug.
-17).
-The drills are to demonstrate the procedures associated with building evacuations, said Ron Wright, director of campus emergency preparedness and planning.
+New students will be evacuated from Elliott Hall of Music during one of two sessions – on Friday (Aug.
+16).
+The drills are to demonstrate the procedures associated with building evacuations, said Jefferson Howells, director of campus emergency preparedness and planning.

-Additionally, the university's seven sirens, placed strategically around campus, are scheduled to be activated at 4:30 p.m. on Friday, Wright said.
-The siren activation will let new students know what the sirens sound like, and what to do when the sirens are activated.
-BGR's student leaders are being trained so that they can instruct the new students immediately following the test on how they should react in a real emergency.
+Additionally, the university's seven sirens, placed strategically around campus, are scheduled to be activated at 4:30 p.m. on Friday (Aug.
+16), Howells said.
+The siren activation will let new students know what the sirens sound like and what to do when the sirens are activated.
+BGR's student leaders are being trained so that they can instruct the new students immediately following the test on how they should react in an emergency.

 In an actual emergency, the sirens indicate a disaster or imminent threat involving the entire campus and/or surrounding community.

 The sirens signal individuals to shelter in place, meaning to go to the lowest level of a building or to get to the nearest room and secure the doors, depending upon the situation.
 When possible, people on campus also should check the Campus Safety Status page, email and local media for more information on the emergency and the appropriate action to take, Howells said.

 The sirens are part of Purdue Alert, a multilayered system to notify people on campus of an emergency.
 Other notifications include the use of mass email, mass text-messaging, Twitter alerts, Alertus beacons installed in large classrooms, desktop popup alerts on classroom and lab computers, over 200 digital signs, and Boiler TV.